Skip navigation

 (c) to reduce a dislocation of a joint.

-Other authorized activities
+Other restricted activities for physiotherapists

-(d) to cut a body tissue or to perform other invasive procedures on body tissue below the dermis or the mucous membrane for the purpose of needle acupuncture;
+(a) to cut a body tissue or to perform other invasive procedures on body tissue below the dermis or the mucous membrane for the purpose of needle acupuncture;

-(e) to cut a body tissue, to administer anything by an invasive procedure on body tissue or to perform other invasive procedures on body tissue below the dermis or the mucous membrane for the purpose of intramuscular stimulation and biofeedback;
+(b) to cut a body tissue, to administer anything by an invasive procedure on body tissue or to perform other invasive procedures on body tissue below the dermis or the mucous membrane for the purpose of intramuscular stimulation and biofeedback;

-(g) to order a form of ionizing radiation in medical radiography, limited to x‑rays only;
+(d) to order a form of ionizing radiation in medical radiography, limited to x‑rays only;

-(h) to order non‑ionizing radiation in
+(e) to order non‑ionizing radiation in

 (i) magnetic resonance imaging, and